CCRI-Cyberknights/page/docs/SELENIUM-ENVIRONMENT-SETUP.md

 ## Overview

-This document describes the setup and maintenance of the `selenium_env` virtual environment used for automated testing and debugging in the CCRI Cyberknights project.
+This document describes the setup and maintenance of the `selenium_env` virtual environment used for automated testing and debugging in the Cyber Club project.

 ## Environment Details